-The current success of the program also is fueled by the fact that Rhodes students “stand apart from other new hires,” says Church, “because they have a strong liberal arts background and can communicate in oral and written forms as well as think critically and analyze thoroughly.”
-The combination of all these attributes is what continues to attract employers to the program.
+“Rhodes students stand apart from other new hires,” says Church, “because they have a strong liberal arts background and can communicate in oral and written forms, as well as think critically and analyze thoroughly.”
+The combination of all these attributes is what attracts employers to the program.

 The program boasts a 100% job placement rate following graduation, with about 75% going to Big Four firms.